dmg9626/dmg9626.github.io/blog/holy-tester/log-4.md

 ##### Hourly Breakdown:

 - Reviewing design of Enemy AI systems with teammates: 2 hours
-- Implementing attacking systems for enemies: 12 hours
+- Implementing attacking/animation systems for enemies: 12 hours
 - Dev meeting: 1 hour

 Total: 15 hours

 ------

-Wow I actually managed to implement enemy attacks/animations within a week!
+Wow I actually managed to implement enemy attacks and animations within a week!
 It was a sprint to get it in by the Saturday deadline, but I've implemented the Steamon/Hellbat enemies in my new combat system.
 Steamons surround you up close and attack, while Hellbats dart around you and fire projectiles from a distance.

 <div class="text-center">
     <img src="/assets/images/blog/holy-tester/log-4/enemy-components.png" class="blog rounded mx-auto d-block" >